pablodecm/phd_thesis/src/101_chapter_1.md

 Another related concept, which is specially important for simulating interactions, is the differential cross section $d\sigma$.
-The rate of ocurrence of a physical process commonly depends on some final-state variables, such as the angle and energy of outgoing particles.
+While the initial state conditions are fixed, the rate of ocurrence of a physical process can be expressed as as a function of some final-state variables, such as the angle and energy of outgoing particles.
 While these variables can be integrated over to compute total cross sections $\sigma$, the integrand is proportional to the probability density of each